youkunqi/youkunqi.github.io/_pages/about.md

 ---
 permalink: /
-title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: # "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-I am a PhD candidate in the [gradudate school of Informatics](https://www.i.kyoto-u.ac.jp/en/) at [Kyoto University](https://www.kyoto-u.ac.jp/en), supported by Japanese Government (MEXT) Scholarship.
-I am working in the [Human-Robot Interaction Lab](https://www.robot.soc.i.kyoto-u.ac.jp/en/), supervised by Professor [Takayuki Kanda](https://scholar.google.com/citations?hl=en&user=BL9EACgAAAAJ).
-My research mainly focuses on social robotics, and human-robot interaction.

 Selected Publications